infrasonar/docs/docs/collectors/probes/appliance/docker_compose.md

 ## Restart

-If you want ro restart all InfraSonar containers you can do so using the following command:
+If you want to restart all InfraSonar containers you can do so using the following command:

 ```bash
 docker compose restart